Ruhil-DS/Spam-Classifier/README.md

 The output was a sparse matrix.

-Finally, after training the model on training set and calculating the scores, i got a really outstanding result on both, train as well as test dataset.
+Finally, after training the model on training set and calculating the scores, i got an outstanding result on both, train as well as test dataset.